 Anti Dumping Law aims to prevent foreign companies from exporting goods at less than their fair value.
 As per the Department of Commerce, ‘dumping’ occurs when a foreign company exports an item at a price less than what it charges for the same product in its home country or another country.
-Also, if the foreign firm exports at less than the production cost, then it is a case of dumping.
+Also, if the foreign firm exports at less than the production cost, it is a dumping case.
 The Anti Dumping Laws help to prevent such practices.

-When we talk about antidumping laws, it includes laws for countervailing duties as well.
-Basically, the objective of countervailing duties is to offset the impact of subsidies that exporting companies get in home country.
+When we talk about antidumping laws, it also includes laws for countervailing duties.
+Basically, the objective of countervailing duties is to offset the impact of subsidies that exporting companies get in their home country.

 Anti Dumping Law – History

 We can say that the U.S. has had anti-dumping laws since 1897.
 At the time, only the Countervailing Duty Law of 1897 was in existence.
 But, in 1919, the lawmakers specifically approved legislation for dumping.
 As per that law, dumping occurs when a foreign firm exhibits “predatory intent.”
 Or, they plan to sell the item at less than the production cost with an intention to hurt the local industry or to capture the market in the foreign country.
 This law came at a time when Congress was also considering other antitrust laws to support U.S. enterprises.

 Then with the Antidumping Act of 1921, the government softened the requirements for a practice to be termed dumping.
 If the price of the foreign product was lower than similar items from the U.S. companies, then the act terms it as dumping.
 This means the concept of predatory pricing lost importance with this act.
 A point to note is that this law forms the basis of the current U.S. antidumping law.